CakeCrusher/GiveSpace-app/README.md

 # Project-Wishlist 🎁
 ## Objective
 **Develop an platform to** bring together the gift giver and receiver and facilitate the exchange of gifts.
 An all encompassing gift giving platform from the discovery of people's desired presents to the completed delivery.

-**For family members and friends** who thoughtfully give but dislike the hastle and worry.
+**For family members and friends** who thoughtfully give presents but dislike the hastle and worry.

-**In a world where** people's desired gifts are unknown and digital gift giving is a tumultuous process
+**In a world where** people's desired items are unknown and digital gift giving is a tumultuous process.

-**We aim to offer** both the gift giver and reciever a platform to handle all gift giving related processes
+**We aim to offer** both the gift giver and reciever a platform to handle all gift giving related processes.

-**Depends on the assumption** that gift giving digitally is unecessarily complicated
+**Depends on the assumption** that gift giving digitally is unecessarily complicated.

 ## Tech stack (All open for suggestions, especially those unckecked)